clearlydefined/service/docs/determining-declared-license.md

 * It then finds the relevant copyright URL from the registry information [Code](https://github.com/clearlydefined/crawler/blob/f461b2358fbde130bcc5d183de01a4212c4cd66d/providers/fetch/debianFetch.js#L295) [Example](https://metadata.ftp-master.debian.org/changelogs/main/0/0ad-data/0ad-data_0.0.17-1_copyright)
 * It then pulls information from the copyright URL [Code](https://github.com/clearlydefined/crawler/blob/f461b2358fbde130bcc5d183de01a4212c4cd66d/providers/fetch/debianFetch.js#L306)
 * And parses that information [Code](https://github.com/clearlydefined/crawler/blob/f461b2358fbde130bcc5d183de01a4212c4cd66d/providers/fetch/debianFetch.js#L320) to determine the declared license(s)
-* The ClearlyDefined summarizer then parses the declared licenses and, if necessary, joins them with 'AND'
+* The ClearlyDefined summarizer then parses the declared licenses and, if there is more than one, joins them with 'AND'

 ### debsrc
 * source: http://ftp.debian.org/